 The 1980’s and 1990’s

-Some opioid treatment providers have found that naltrexone is most useful for highly motivated patients who have undergone detoxification from opioids and need additional support to avoid relapse or who desire an expedited detoxification schedule because of external circumstances.
-Naltrexone also may benefit some patients in the beginning stages of opioid use and addiction.
+Some opioid treatment providers have found that naltrexone is most useful for highly motivated patients who have undergone detoxification from opioids, and need additional support to avoid relapse or who desire an expedited detoxification schedule because of external circumstances.
+Naltrexone, may benefit some patients in the beginning stages of opioid use and addiction.
 Other patient groups frequently have demonstrated poor compliance with long-term naltrexone therapy, mainly because naltrexone neither eases craving for the effects of illicit opioids when used as directed nor produces withdrawal symptoms when discontinued.

-In 1997, a National Institutes of Health (NIH) consensus panel called for expansion of methadone maintenance treatment.
+In 1997, a National Institutes of Health (NIH) consensus panel called for an expansion of methadone maintenance treatment.
 Since then methadone treatments, suboxone treatments, and naltrexone treatments have all be on the rise as MAT.
 Many rehabs today are utilizing MAT while coupling it with behavioral therapy.

 GateHouse Treatment follows the Minnesota Model for rehabilitation of alcoholics and addicts.
 If you or a loved one need help or have questions about Medication-Assisted Treatment for opioid addiction, call us today at (855) 448-3588.